ojaha065/PiShockForMC/README.md

 `username`, `apikey` and `code` are all mandatory, and you must get all of them from https://pishock.com.
 It's also important to set the desired intensity level (`intensity_range`).
 The default value is `MINIMAL`, but personally I feel that `NORMAL` has the best balance between feeling kinda nasty but not being too overwhelming.
 But it's all very dependent on each person's pain tolerance and location of the shocker, so feel free to experiment.

+### Punishment for death
+Setting `punishment_for_death` option to `true` will send 5-seconds shock at the maxium (within the configured `intensity_range`) intensity when the player dies in-game.
+More configurable (intensity, duration etc.) punishment might be added in a later release.

 ### :warning: Important notice
 The mod uses duration of 600 milliseconds for most shocks.
 Using milliseconds instead of seconds is currently undocumented feature in PiShock API, and it seems that `Max Duration` setting for share codes does not work correctly with it.
-When creating a share code, you need to set `Max Duration` to value of at least 6 (seconds).
+When creating a share code, the `Max Duration` value needs to be set to at least 6 (seconds).

 ### Intensity ranges
 | intensity_range  | Shock intensity % range |